Munitions

 5.45×39mm cartridge

-The 5.45×39mm cartridge is a Soviet intermediate rifle round developed for the AK-74 family and still in service.
-This relationship-only page records the cartridge's origin, basic specifications, and the cataloged rifles that fire it without inheriting conflict-use claims from the parent weapon page.
+The 5.45×39mm cartridge is a Soviet intermediate rifle round developed in the early 1970s for the AK-74 family and still in service.
+This relationship-only page records the cartridge's origin, official dimensions, major service-load variants, and the cataloged rifles that fire it without inheriting conflict-use claims from the parent weapon page.

 Profile